-Your request for information must be made in writing and you will need to provide proof of identity.
 The council may ask for information it reasonably needs to verify your identity and to find the information.

 You may also need to provide the council with information such as whether, for example, you are a customer or employee of the council.

 An open ended request for access such as “give me a copy of all the information you hold on me” will not be sufficient for the council to find the information.
 Information which may help might include details of information thought to be held, the relevant departments, dates of documents, relevant time periods etc.

 When we have received your request we must give you the information or a reason why the information cannot be given to you within 30 calendar days.

 Sometimes, your personal information may contain information about other people.
 This is referred to as 'third party information'.
 You are only permitted to access information about you and we may have to withhold or edit information, so that it does not identify third parties.